AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 Set this to the voice file to play when the link activity timer has 30 seconds remaining.

 Sample:

 ```
 lnkacttimerwarn = 30seconds        ; Message to play when the link activity timer has 30 seconds left.
 ```

 ### linkmongain=
-Link monitor gain adjusts the audio level of monitored nodes when a signal from another node or the local receiver is received.
+This option adjusts the audio level of monitored nodes when a signal from another node or the local receiver is received.
 If `linkmongain` is set to a negative number the monitored audio will decrease by the set amount in dB.
 If `linkmongain` set to a positive number monitored audio will increase by the set amount in dB.
 The value of `linkmongain` is in dB.
 The default value is 0dB.

 Sample:

 ```
 linkmongain = -20   ; reduce link volume 20dB
 ```